ACCESS-NRI/ILAMB-workflow/docs/source/ILAMB.md

 ### Submitting a PBS job

-The following default PBS file, let's call it `ilamb_test.sh`, can help you to setup your own, while making sure to use the correct project (#PBS -P) to charge your computing cost to:
+The following default PBS file, let's call it `ilamb_test.job`, can help you to setup your own, while making sure to use the correct project (#PBS -P) to charge your computing cost to:

 ```
 #!/bin/bash

-# For help with PBS directives on Gadi, go to https://opus.nci.org.au/display/Help/PBS+Directives+Explained
 #PBS -N ilamb_test
 #PBS -l wd
-#PBS -P your_compute_project_here
+#PBS -P iq82
 #PBS -q normalbw
 #PBS -l walltime=0:20:00
 #PBS -l ncpus=14